quantumcore/remote_hacker_probe/README.md

 #### LICENSE
 [VIEW LICENSE](https://github.com/quantumcored/paradoxia/blob/master/LICENSE)

-The Developer is not responsible for any misuse of Damage caused by the program.
+The Developer is not responsible for any misuse or Damage caused by the program.
 This is created only to innovate InfoSec and **YOU**. :point_left:

 #### Donate
 Help me with my future projects.
 Thank you.